BankSinatra/Calculator-Android/README.md

 # Calculator-Android

-The calculator app solves the problems as you type them for quick typing functionality This app has basic calculator functions such as adding subtracting, multiplying, and subtracting.
+The calculator app solves the problems as you type them for quick typing functionality.
+This app has basic calculator functions such as adding subtracting, multiplying, and subtracting.

 This app is also planned to also have other functions such as squares, radicals, and triganometry functions at a later date.